cilogon/LIGODccPrivisioner/README.md

   3. If someone is removed from an organizational group, DCC should be alerted.

 Whether we do a push from Comanage or pull from LDAP?
   - The current KAGRA provisioing is brute force.
-(What does "brute force" mean in this context?)
   - Brute force for pnp for also.
   -Any record in ldap, verify record in the LDAP.
 After  LDAP record is checked, two lists: not verified then deprovision.
 Verified then add back in.
+(Is this definition of "brute force" in this context?)
   - DCC and pnp are codependent.
 Any change from Comanage level, one for DCC and pnp. pnp has its own database but also uses part of DCC database.
   - Potential: Comanage publishes i.e. push plug in from Comanage.
   - If we pull, need ldap.
 We can have local HA replica.
 We cannot have two ldap's in the LINUX system.
 WE cannot merge LIGO and KAGRA ldap?
 Caltech replica both replicates gw-astronomy and ldap.ligo.org.